Arkay-1248/Do-Not-Go-Gentle/Readme.md

 #### ENB

-DNGG ships with an ENB and Reshade setup that is configured to match the look of the list.
+DNGG ships with an ENB setup that is configured to match the look of the list.
 If you wish to make some changes though, here are a few common tweaks.
 I recommend opening the console before doing edits.

 ##### Removing the letterbox (in general as the default ENB doesn't have that effect enabled)